Natural width of the superconducting transition in epitaxial TiN films: Microscopic description

-Further, we plot the fitting parameter $\delta T_i$ for all studied devices (shown by symbols) in comparison with the MD model (shown by solid lines) in \autoref{figure_num_5}.
-The predictions of the MD model are obtained for all three values of the film thickness, considering the same fitting parameters $T_\mathrm{c}^0 = 5.6$\,K and $v_\mathrm{F} \approx 4\times 10^5\,$m/s.
-One can see that the MD model not only gives quantitatively similar results for samples of all thicknesses, but also well describes the crossover point from 2D to 1D mode in the experimental data for samples made from 9-nm thick film.
-Thus, we believe that magnetic disorder can be the dominant reason for the broadening of RT in epitaxial TiN films.
+Further, we plot the fitting parameter $\delta T_i$ for all devices under study (shown by symbols) compared to the MD model predictions (shown by solid lines) in figure~\ref{figure_num_5}.
+The predictions of the MD model were obtained for all three film thicknesses, considering the same fitting parameters $T_\mathrm{c}^0 = 5.6$\,K and $v_\mathrm{F} \approx 4\times 10^5\,$m/s.
+One can see that the MD model not only provides quantitatively similar results for samples with different thicknesses, but also accurately describes the crossover point from 2D to 1D behavior in the experimental data for samples fabricated from 9\,nm thick film.
+Therefore, we believe that magnetic disorder is the dominant factor responsible for the broadening of RT in epitaxial TiN films.